 - C. Accrual Frequency: Vacation leave hours will accrue semi-monthly. - D. Probationary Employees: Probationary employees may not use their accrued vacation time during the first six months of employment. - E. Leave Balance Cap: Employees may carry a balance of unused vacation leave up to a maximum of twice their accrual rate.
 Vacation accrual stops when balances exceed the cap, until reduced below the cap.
 The City Manager may grant exceptions that are deemed to be in the best interest of the City. - F. Vacation Leave Cash Out: Employees may cash out up to 40 hours of vacation leave per fiscal year.
-Vacation leave shall be cashed out pursuant to procedures established by the City. - G. Separation: Upon separation, the employee's accrued vacation leave balance will be paid out with their final compensation. - H. The City shall pay to the estate of an employee who dies prior to discharge for cause, retirement or layoff, any accrued accumulated vacation.
-Payoff shall be based on the hourly pay rate appropriate of such employee at the time of death unless otherwise stated herein. - I. Leave Without Pay: Vacation will accrue prorated for any pay period where an employee takes unpaid time off, resulting in a reduction of paid hours. - J. Vacation Leave Bank B (Grandfathered): Vacation Leave Bank B, established May 11, 2015, will be eliminated June 30, 2027.
-All remaining hours in this bank on June 30, 2027 will be cashed out at the hourly base pay rate effective May 11, 2015.
+Vacation leave cash out shall be requested in writing by the employee.
+The City will process the payment in the next scheduled payroll period. - G. Separation: Upon separation, the employee's accrued vacation leave balance will be paid out with their final compensation.

+The City shall pay to the estate of an employee who dies prior to discharge for cause, retirement or layoff, any accrued vacation leave balance.
+Payoff shall be based on the appropriate hourly pay rate of such employee at the time of death unless otherwise stated herein.

+- H. Leave Without Pay: Vacation will accrue prorated for any pay period where an employee takes unpaid time off, resulting in a reduction of paid hours.

+- I. Vacation Leave Bank B (Grandfathered): Vacation Leave Bank B hours, established November 10, 2015, have been depleted with no remaining balances.
+The Vacation Leave Bank B will be eliminated on July 1, 2025.